ajihyf/node-addon-api-helper/README.md

 - Class binding
 - Custom object type
 - Thread safe function
+- Create async work and return promise
 - Can be used together with original node-addon-api, no need to rewrite all

+Under heavily development at the moment.
+Feedback is welcome!

 ## QuickStart